 Easiest Countries for British Citizens to Relocate

-- Ireland: Common Travel Area allows British citizens to live, work, and access services without a visa
+- Ireland: Common Travel Area allows Brits to live, work, and access services without a visa

-- Australia: Working holiday visas for under-35s, skilled migration pathways, and family visas
+- Australia: Working holiday visas for under-35s, skilled migration, family visas

-- New Zealand: Working holiday schemes, skilled migrant categories, and investor visas
+- New Zealand: Working holiday schemes, skilled migrant categories, investor visas

-- Canada: Working holiday programmes, Express Entry for skilled workers, Provincial Nominee Programs
+- Canada: Working holiday programmes, Express Entry, Provincial Nominee Programs

-- Portugal: Golden visa, D7 passive income visa, digital nomad visa
+- Portugal: D7 passive income visa, digital nomad visa, golden visa

-- Spain: Non-lucrative visa, golden visa, self-employed visa pathways
+- Spain: Non-lucrative visa, digital nomad visa, self-employed pathways

 Popular Destinations for British Expats